 Organic farmers are currently permitted to use animal products as fertilizers, such as manure, blood meal, bone meal, feather meal, and fish emulsion, but these animal products are often obtained from intensive farms and slaughterhouses.
 Not only does large-scale animal farming have a heavy impact on the environment, most modern farm animals are kept in highly confined conditions and are exposed to a variety of contaminants.
 Veganic agriculture breaks the link between livestock operations and the production of organic plant-foods by maintaining fertility using plant-based techniques.

-Like organic agriculture, veganic doesn’t use the following products:
+Like organic agriculture, veganic doesn’t use the following products for growing plant foods:

 No pesticides (herbicides, insecticides, rodenticides, fungicides)